rjmoerland/physically-based-gradients/README.md

 # Physically-based Gradients

 A repository for Krita gradients that are based on thin film interference effects (soap bubble).
+Download from [here](https://github.com/rjmoerland/physically-based-gradients/releases/download/v1.0/Interference_Gradients.bundle).

 ## Contents

 Visual representation:

 ![gradients](gradients/gradients.png)

 The list below gives the gradients contained in this repository, with the sources of the material constants that created them.
 In all cases, the incident medium is air, approximated by n = 1.0.
 The materials are listed as base layer first, thin film second (air final).